 Although the subadvisor may have a duty to vote all proxies on behalf of the Fund, it is possible that the subadvisor may not be able to vote proxies under certain circumstances.
 For example, it may be impracticable to translate in a timely manner voting materials that are written in a foreign language or to travel to a foreign country when voting in person rather than by proxy is required.
 In addition, if the voting of proxies for shares of a security prohibits the subadvisor from trading the shares in the marketplace for a period of time, the subadvisor may determine that it is not in the best interests of the Fund to vote the proxies.
 In addition, consistent with its duty to vote proxies in the best interests of the Fund's shareholders, the subadvisor may refrain from voting one or more of the Fund's proxies if the subadvisor believes that the costs of voting such proxies may outweigh the potential benefits.
-For example, the subadvisor may choose not to recall securities where the subadvisor believes the costs of voting may outweigh the potential benefit of voting.
-A subadvisor also may choose not to recall securities that have been loaned in order to vote proxies for shares of the security since the Fund would lose security lending income if the securities were recalled.
+For example, the subadvisor may choose not to recall securities where the subadvisor believes that have been loaned in order to vote proxies for shares of the security since the Fund would lose security lending income if the securities were recalled.

-Information regarding how the Fund voted proxies relating to portfolio securities during the most recent 12month period ended June 30th is available: (1) without charge, on www.jhinvestments.com; and (2) on the SEC's website at sec.gov.
+Information regarding how the Fund voted proxies relating to portfolio securities during the most recent 12-month period ended June 30th is available: (1) without charge, on www.jhinvestments.com; and (2) on the SEC's website at sec.gov.

-DISTRIBUTION AGREEMENT
+DISTRIBUTION AGREEMENTS

 The Trust has a Distribution Agreement with John Hancock Investment Management Distributors LLC, an affiliate of the Advisor, located at 200 Berkeley Street, Boston, Massachusetts 02116.
 Under the Distribution Agreement, the Distributor is obligated to use its best efforts to sell shares of each class of the Fund.
 Shares of the Fund also are sold by selected broker-dealers, banks and registered investment advisors ("Selling Firms") that have entered into selling agreements with the Distributor.
 These Selling Firms are authorized to designate other intermediaries to receive purchase and redemption orders on behalf of the Fund.
 The Distributor accepts orders for the purchase of the shares of the Fund that are continually offered at the NAV next determined, plus any applicable sales charge, if any.
+Class R6 shares of the Fund are offered without a front-end sales load or CDSC.
+In connection with the sale of Class A shares, the Distributor and Selling Firms receive compensation from a sales charge imposed at the time of sale.
+In the case of Class C shares, the Selling Firms receive compensation immediately but the Distributor is compensated on a deferred basis.
+Neither the Distributor nor Selling Firms receive any compensation with respect to the sale of Class R6 shares of the fund.